 If they are not viable, throw them out and start over with another yeast or simply add another packet of yeast to the solution and wait another 2 hours to see if these are viable.

-Assuming the yeast are viable, add another 1/2 cup of preservative free white grape juice, apple juice or pulp-free orange juice, 1/2 teaspoon of sugar and a pinch of yeast nutrient.
+Assuming the yeast are viable, add 1/4 cup of preservative free white grape juice, apple juice or pulp-free orange juice, 1/4 teaspoon of sugar and a pinch of yeast nutrient.
 Stir until the sugar is dissolved completely, cover the jar again and reset the timer.

 You repeat this procedure every two hours to keep feeding the yeast.
 You could use water instead of fruit juice, but fruit juice is better because it contains acid, additional nutrients and sugar.
 Pouring the juice into the starter and stirring to dissolve the sugar puts oxygen in the solution and yeast need oxygen to reproduce.
 The pouring and stirring every 2 hours recharges the oxygen and keeps the yeast happy.
 Happy yeast are a good thing.

-When you add 1/2 cup of juice every 2 hours the volume increases.
-We start with a 1-quart jar because at 24 hours we have 6 cups (3 pints) of starter solution to add to the must.
-The jar will be 3/4 full and that extra airspace above the solution is an oxygen source for the yeast.
+When you add 1/4 cup of juice every 2 hours the volume increases.
+We start with a 1-quart jar because at 24 hours we have 6 1/4 cups (a tad over 3 pints) of starter solution to add to the must.
+The jar will be just over 3/4 full and that extra airspace above the solution is an oxygen source for the yeast.

 Except for watermelon or melon wines, it is a good practice to add the juice from your must at the 16th, 18th, 20th and 22nd hours.
-In total, you are only adding 2 cups (1 pint) of the must to the starter solution, which acclimates the yeast to the environment you'll be adding them to later.
+In total, you are only adding 1 cup (1/2 pint) of the must to the starter solution, but that acclimates the yeast to the environment you'll be adding them to later.
 This is only 1/3 of the starter solution's total volume, but usually sufficient.
 If the must is vastly different than the juice used in the starter solution, you might start adding juice from the must earlier -- say at the 8th hour.
 I do this for mustang and several other wild grapes, starfruit, pineapple, blueberry, and berries from extreme northern latitudes (e.g. Newfoundland, Scandinavia).
 If the must-juice being added has been sulfited, so much the better, as it allows the yeast to become accustomed to sulfites and eliminates any potential shock later.